Mottie/tablesorter/README.md

+#### **I'll be on sabbitical starting June 5, 2013 for approximately 2-3 months.
+So, sadly, I won't be able to fix any problems or add enhancements until I return.
+And I will return :)**

+---

 tablesorter is a jQuery plugin for turning a standard HTML table with THEAD and TBODY tags into a sortable table without page refreshes. tablesorter can successfully parse and sort many types of data including linked data in a cell.